buildingsmart-community/ifcJSON/Documentation/README.md

-# IFC.JSON Specification
+# ifcJSON Specification
-This is the overall specification for IFC.JSON.
+This is the overall specification for ifcJSON.

 ## Table of Contents
   * [1.
 Overview](#1-overview)